Arbust908/boken/content/index.md

-# Bōken <!-- v0.1 -->
+# Bõken <!-- v0.1 -->

 _冒険_ means Adventurer

 ## Introduction

-Bōken invites you on a journey where every choice carves the path of your legacy.
+Bõken invites you on a journey where every choice carves the path of your legacy.
 In a realm where darkness claws at the edges of reality, and the air is laden with the whispers of forgotten gods, you are the beacon against the encroaching gloom.
 This is not just a game; it's a challenge to the brave, a call to the wise, and a beckoning to those who dare to dream.
-Bōken is your story, a tapestry of peril and triumph woven with the threads of your imagination.
+Bõken is your story, a tapestry of peril and triumph woven with the threads of your imagination.

-### Why Bōken?
+### Why Bõken?

 - Dice-size Attribute: